gugajazz/Sine_messaging/README.md

 When a signal is coming in ripples will appear as shown <img src="imgs/receive4.png" width="150">

 # Warnings
-By default, sine-messaging-react uses frequencies between 18200hz and 18800hz.
+By default, sine-messaging uses frequencies between 18200hz and 18800hz.
 Frequencies in this range usually aren't audible by humans but can and will still cause hearing damage if heard at unsafe levels.\
 It is then recommended  that for short range communication ( <5m ) the users use a low volume, which usually is enough, and increase it progressively if necessary to achieve reliability opperation at longer ranges.

 # Results